saunders99999/webpack-samples/README.md

 # Webpack Samples

-* These are for tryout purposes only.
-See the webpack site for better samples.
+This is for trying out WebPack.
+Initially starting with the DLL Plugin.

 ### Setup
 * npm install (root directory)